freakzlike/vue-service-model/README.md

   // Set value to data by using attributeName
-  // Will create nested structure from attributeName (e.g. "address.city" -> {address: {city: 'New York'}}) public valueSetter (value: any, data: Dictionary<any>): void }
+  // Will create nested structure from attributeName (e.g. "address.city" -> {address: {city: 'New York'}}) public valueSetter (value: any, data: Dictionary<any>): void

+  // Display component to render when displaying value with <display-field/>
+  // For more information see Field - Rendering public get displayComponent (): Promise<ComponentModule>

+  // Simple Vue render function when using default displayComponent when displaying value with <display-field/>
+  // For more information see Field - Rendering public displayRender (h: CreateElement, resolvedValue: any): VNode }
 ```